Princeton45/Kubernetes-Resume-Challenge/readme.md

 This project will be a practical showcase of my ability to design, deploy, and manage scalable applications in a Kubernetes environment.

+For more information on the original challenge see: https://cloudresumechallenge.dev/docs/extensions/kubernetes-challenge/

 ## Interaction Flow with Helm

 ### Infrastructure Setup